-PSY 101 Introduction to General Psychology (4 SH).
+PSY 101 Intro To Psychology (ST) (4.00 SH).
 Principles of human and animal behavior.
 The study of individual, group and institutional behavior in context.
 Offered every semester.
 Meets Social Thought and Tradition Intellectual Perspective requirement (ST).

-PSY 221 Childhood and Adolescence (4 SH).
+PSY 221 Childhood & Adolescence (4.00 SH).
 A topical approach to principles of human growth and development, with an emphasis on both childhood and adolescence.
 Meets Social Thought and Tradition Intellectual Perspective requirement (ST).

-PSY 281 Principles of Learning and Memory (4 SH).
+PSY 281 Principles of Learning (4.00 SH).
 Analysis of the variety of mechanisms by which our behavior and our representations develop from experience.
 Prerequisite: PSY 101.

-SED 201 Foundations of Special Education (4 SH).
+SED 201 Foundations Special Education (ST) (4.00 SH).
 This course is designed as an introduction to the field of special education for students seeking careers in education.
 It includes such topics as: identification, placement, programming, inclusive practices, advocacy, and other topics relating to persons who have disabilities from historical, medical, educational, societal, and individual points of view.
 Meets Social Thought and Tradition Intellectual Perspective requirement (ST).